Mary Pradd: Adult life

-Pradd was married to tinker called Lamb and she travelled around with Lamb and along with other men, including Mr Gamble, Edward Roland.
+Pradd was married to a tinker called Lamb and she travelled around with Lamb and along with other men, including Mr Gumble, Edward Roland.
 Lamb and Pradd had a daughter named Harriet Lamb.

 Pradd was socialising with friends in Battersea when she was photographed by John Thomson in Kent Street, London, a few weeks before her death.
 The photograph appeared in his 1877 book Street Life in London.

 She was known to over-consume alcohol.

 Death

-Pradd died in November 15 or 16 1876 at the age of 55 years of a haemorrhage from a stab wound that occurred while sharing a room with her friends Gamble and Roland who were fully dressed and asleep at the time of her death.
-Roland and Gamble were initially suspected of being involved in her death, but a jury found insufficient evidence to find them guilty of any crime.
+Pradd died in November 15 or 16 1876 at the age of 55 years of a haemorrhage from a stab wound that occurred while sharing a room with her friends Gumble and Roland who were fully dressed and asleep at the time of her death.
+Roland and Gumble were initially suspected of being involved in her death, but a jury found insufficient evidence to find them guilty of any crime.
 Pradd was found dead on the room's floor, fully dressed, with a three-quarter-inch long laceration to her body.